 ➢ Plug the door opener to the power supply.
 Make sure the power cable is not hanging in the way of the belt.You will notice a hanging wire, don’t tamper with that, it’s the antennae of the opener.

 ➢ Check the colors on the sensors; make sure that the lights are solid colors of a green and a yellow.

 ➢ Try opening the garage door.
 Some adjustments will need to be done to determine how high the door should close all the way and the tension needed on the door.
 The door will not be able to open all the way because of some adjustments that have not been made.

 ➢ The adjustments are made to the motoring unit.
 Use the instruction manual when making the revolutions.

 ➢ Check the force of the opener; if there is an obstruction the garage door it will shut down to prevent damage.
 This is also the test for garage door balance.

-➢ Open the door half way and then release it.
-The door should remain in place completely supported by its springs.
+➢ Open the door halfway and then release it.
+The door should remain in a spot that’s completely supported by its springs.
 If the door slowly rises upwards or falls to the floor gently, this is acceptable.
-If the door slams shut or shoots upward with force, the door is out of balance.
+If the door slams shut or shoot upward with force, the door is out of balance.

 ➢ Pull the emergency handle release.
 Then manually close the garage door.
 Run the opener through a cycle, the carriage should now operate normally.
 Close and open the garage door.
 Check the upward force.
 Adjust till you find the correct amount of force needs to operate the garage door.